Skip to content

 Can I start with an in-house build and migrate to a platform later?

 It is technically possible but rarely optimal.
 Migration requires rewriting integrations, converting business rules, and retraining teams.
-Organizations that attempt this approach lose an average of 9 to 12 months, and investments already made in the internal build are largely unrecoverable.
+Organisations that attempt this approach lose an average of 9 to 12 months, and investments already made in the internal build are largely unrecoverable.

 At what volume does building in-house become cost-effective?